 Ford Focus Electric Vehicle.
 This shows you every component. #buildyourownelectricvehicle #buildyourownev #electriccar #electricvehicle #fordmotorcompany #fordfocus #fordfocusev

-Ford launched the first ever Focus Electric ad.
+Ford also launched the first ever Focus Electric ad.
 It ties to a larger campaign Ford launched today, By Design.
-You know Built Ford Tough as Ford’s campaign for trucks, but this is the first dedicated campaign for Ford cars, and the first time Ford has played with the iconic Ford Script.
+You know Built Ford Tough as Ford’s campaign for trucks.
+However, this is the first dedicated campaign for Ford cars, and the first time Ford has played with the iconic Ford Script.

 Focus Electric also is the first of its kind to feature faster charging, which will halve Nissan Leaf’s time to fully recharge the battery and help drivers to more than double the expected single-charge range in a busy day of driving and recharging.